Querz/mcaselector/README.md

 #### An external tool to export or delete selected chunks and regions from a world save of Minecraft Java Edition.
 ---

-**Update 1.11 added new features that can be useful when migrating a world to 1.16.
-[Here](https://gist.github.com/Querz/008111195cc7bc012bb291849d2eb9c7) is a document with some tips and tricks regarding 1.16.**

----

 <!--toc-start-->
 * [Usage](#usage)
   * [Video Tutorials](#video-tutorials)